The following three steps are all it takes to form a limited liability company in your state:

 1. Name: The name of a limited liability company must contain “limited liability company” or “limited company” or the abbreviation “L.L.C.”, “LLC”, “L.C.”, or “LC”.
 “Limited” may be abbreviated as “Ltd.”, and “company” may be abbreviated as “Co.”

 2. Registered Agent: A Registered Agent, in some states called a “resident agent”, is simply the person designated by your LLC to receive official documents from the state and to be served should the LLC ever be sued.
+If you are forming an LLC in the state that you live/do business in, then you should use your business or home address (if you work out of your home).
+A physical address is required and a PO Box is not allowed.
+Some people find using their home address inconvenient as the LLC address becomes public record.
+BizFilings and LegalZoom offers a low-cost Registered Agent service that comes with a private address for LLC documents.

 3. Manager: This question is asking who is going to operate your LLC on a day to day basis.
 If you are running the LLC yourself, then select “Member” managed.
 If you are hiring an outside professional to run your company, who will not be a Member, then pick “Manager”.